kostya-zero/zeroProbe/README.md

 ### :scroll: Configuration

 zeroProbe use it own configuration system named ProbeConfig.
-It looks similliar to INI files.
+It looks similar to INI files.
-ProbeConfig are focus on being simple, flexible and have pretty look.
+ProbeConfig are focus on being simple, flexible and have pretty looked.

 ```text
 project: .NET Build Test